hsz1273327/nativescript-app-shortcuts/README.md

 ## API

-you should declear the shortcuts in `app/App_Resources/<platform>`first then regist the callback
+If you want to set static shortcut, you should first check if the device can support shortcut by api `available(): Promise<boolean>`.then you can declear the shortcuts in `app/App_Resources/<platform>`first then regist the callback.

 ### iOS config